hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 <!-- https://github.com/hyperledger/besu/blob/main/CONTRIBUTING.md -->

 ## PR description

+I found that if we only use finalized block during snapsync is not a good choice because we will have 60 blocks windows to download and heal.
+It can impact the performance of the sync because we will not have enough time to download a lof of leafs and heal etc. I found
+A finalized block is one which has been accepted as canonical by more than 2/3 of validators.
+To create a conflicting block, an attacker would have to burn at least 1/3 of the total stake.
+A safe head block is one which, under normal network conditions, is expected to be included in the canonical chain.
+Assuming network delays of less than 4 seconds, an honest majority of validators and no attacks on the fork-choice rule, the safe head will never be orphaned.
+I think we can use safe block during a sync

 ## Fixed Issue(s)
 <!-- Please link to fixed issue(s) here using format: fixes #<issue number> -->